evandynh/valid_project2/README.md

 #Project 2: code.valid?

-code.valid? is a new helper app for programmers that let's users ask questions based on any language and get answers from millions of programmers from around the world!
+code.valid? is a new helper app for programmers that let's users ask questions based on any language and instantly get answers from millions of programmers around the world!

 ![mind blown] (assets/mindblown.gif)